 - Attorney, Crowell & Moring LLP – Litigated insurance coverage actions and drafted Supreme Court amicus brief on behalf of American Bar Association.

-- Deputy State’s Attorney, Chittenden City State’s Attorney Office.
+- Deputy State’s Attorney, Chittenden County State’s Attorney Office.
 Prosecuted felony and misdemeanor cases, successfully defended emergency appeal to Vermont Supreme Court on novel issue.

 - Board of Trustees, Center for International Environmental Law

 - Massachusetts Bar Association

 - American Association for Justice

 - Adjunct Professor of Law, Boston College Law School, Climate Change Law and Policy Seminar (2007)

 - 2013 Massachusetts Lawyer of the Year, in recognition of New Hampshire MTBE case

 - 2011 American Lung Association Healthy Air Ambassador Award

 - 2009 Certificate of Recognition for Best Papers, American Bar Association Section of Environment, Energy and Resources, 38th Annual Conference on Environmental Law